ritvibhatt/sql/docs/user/ppl/cmd/eval.rst

 ============
 eval <field>=<expression> ["," <field>=<expression> ]...

 * field: mandatory.
 If the field name not exist, a new field is added.
-If the field name already exists, it will be overrided.
+If the field name already exists, it will be overridden.
 * expression: mandatory.
 Any expression support by the system.

 Example 1: Create the new field